 Today I bake, tomorrow I brew

 Thank heavens that not only the DIY trend inundated Germany like a monstrous tidal wave from the USA, but also the craft beer movement.
 Almut Zinn discovered both for herself and saw homebrew as the ideal opportunity to combine her newly found passion for beer with that of doing it yourself.
 On a trip through the States, she met a homebrewer and his beer and was thrilled.
 Until now, she hadn't realized that you could not only make cheese, bread or patchwork blankets yourself, but also beer.
-For Almut, beer was always something that required higher-cost brewing equipment.
-The lady was all the more pleased when she dared to try brewing for the first time in her own kitchen.
+For Almut, beer was always something that required high-cost brewing equipment.
+The lady was all the more delighted when she dared to try brewing for the first time in her own kitchen.
 Her guinea pigs less, but after much, much practice, Almut's friends fought over her creations.
-Today, beers such as Kuckucksrot or Salto Orale from the Emma label - beers without a beard are indispensable in the craft beer scene.
+Today, beers such as Kuckucksrot or Salto Orale from the Emma label - beers without a beard - have become an integral part of the craft beer scene.
 Your Mexican Standoff Stout was created in collaboration with Freigeist Bierkultur and the Freiburg Brewing Collective - a successful collaboration between bearded and un-bearded people

 From teaching to brewing